Learn System Design

 Core Requirements

-- The system should scale to support millions of concurrent viewers and thousands of comments per second.
+- The system should scale to support millions of concurrent videos and thousands of comments per second per live video.

 - The system should prioritize availability over consistency, eventual consistency is fine.